Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
+Our two long papers is accepted by ACL2022 main conference.
+Thanks for my comrades' help!

 My long paper is accepted by WWW2022 research track.
 It is simple, effective and elegant!
 Thanks for my comrades' help!

-Our long paper is accepted by WSDM2022 as a regular paper.
-Thanks for my comrades' help!

 Selected Publications
 ======
 Here I select several my favorite papers, the whole publication list is in [Publication](https://lancelot39.github.io/publications/)
+### Debiased Contrastive Learning of Unsupervised Sentence Representations (ACL2022)
+#### The First Attempt on Debiased Sentence Representations
+Kun Zhou, Beichen Zhang, Wayne Xin Zhao and Ji-Rong Wen

 ### Filter-enhanced MLP is All You Need for Sequential Recommendation (WWW2022)
 #### A Cool Model with Fast Fourier Transform, Learnable Filters and All-MLP Architecture